AshwinK-0/Syncdin-project/README.md

 # Syncdin-project
-Converts CSV into CWR format
+Converts CSV into CWR format through an interface using python